How to Make Beef Tallow

 Depending on which suet you can access, it will turn a shade of yellowish-white to pure white.

 Jars that are stored in the refrigerator will be challenging to get out of the jar.
-To make it easier, heat it in the microwave, covered with paper towel for about 30 seconds.
+To make it easier, heat it in the microwave and cover it with a paper towel for about 30 seconds.

 How to store it

-For larger quantities, store it in the refrigerator for a couple months.
+For larger quantities, store it in the refrigerator for a couple of months.

 Freeze for longer storage.
 It’s best if used within six months.
 Vacuum packing can extend this time if it is frozen.